sockjs/sockjs-node/README.md

    with selected prefix will be handled by SockJS.
 All other requests will be passed through, to previously registered handlers.</dd>

-<dt>disabled_transports (list of strings)</dt>
-<dd>A list of streaming transports that should not be handled by the
-   server.
-This may be useful when it's known that the server stands behind a load balancer which doesn't like some streaming transports, for example websockets.
-The only valid transport currently is: 'websocket'.</dd>

 <dt>response_limit (integer)</dt>
 <dd>Most streaming transports save responses on the client side and
    don't free memory used by delivered messages.
 Such transports need